What is the University Housing Requirement?

 What happens if I get locked out of my room?

-Answer: Residents who are locked out of their room may go to the 24-hour community Desk to checkout a loaner key.
+Answer: Residents who are locked out of their room may go to the community desk to checkout a loaner key.
 They must be able to show identification and proof that they live in the apartment, suite, or room.
 The loaner key should be returned within 30 minutes or the locks will be changed at the student’s expense.
 All residents will be provided two lock outs free of charge each semester.
 Each additional lock-out will result in a unique $50 lock-out fee and may result in action under the Code of Student Conduct.

 Will housing staff check my room?

-Answer: Health and Safety Inspections are completed about three times each semester by a Resident Adviser (RA) and at least one other University Housing staff member.
+Answer: Health and safety inspections are completed about three times each semester by a Resident Adviser (RA) and at least one other University Housing staff member.
 Students may be charged for damaged or replaced items and they may be documented for any violations of policy.

 Can I have guests?